Diving deeper into the exposure triangle?

-Hi folks, this is a quick and concise guide on how (and why) to change the ISO on your Sony a6000 series camera.
+In this quick and concise article, we’ll be going over how (and why!) to change the ISO on your Sony a6000 series camera.

 Although ISO goes back to the film days, it’s quite the simple concept in the modern age.
 It’s pretty much a standardized metric used to measure the sensitivity of your camera sensor to light.

 To put it in an easy way, the lower the ISO, the “darker” the image will be, whereas the higher you push the ISO, the brighter the image will be.